harsh-kaushal/UGV-DTU_ROS_Stack/Scripts/lanes_to_rviz/readme.md

 3. Now this image undergoes a binary thresholding for seperating the white pixels
   ![](Images/thresholdedImage.png)

 4. To finally get only lanes in the image the hough transform is used.
   ![](Images/HoughLinesImage.png)

+  you can perform erode before hough transform which will decrease the lanes width, \
+  after which hough transfrom will be less buggy.

 > Before moving to the lanes to laser aspect, the final processed image is published to "/ugvbot/image_processed" topic via Img_msg_Publisher function.